 Setting up a Limited Company denotes complete control of your business and bank account.
 This sounds great, being your own boss and operating however you desire, but with the perks come the burdensome administration duties such as paper work.

-Operating under an Umbrella company eliminates this encumbrance.
+Operating under a Contractor Umbrella company eliminates this encumbrance.
 You submit time-sheets to the umbrella who will invoice and chase up the client you have a contract for service with.
 That is the extent of your efforts.

 All of your tax and National Insurance are deducted before you get paid, so there are no further taxes for you to pay, though the umbrellas do charge a fee to be used.